PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().exception().rst

 ----------

 | **ex** (Throwable, optional)
 | The caught exception instance.
-The exception instance is automatically translated to a URL, and the following information is added to it: package name, activity path, method name and line number where the crash occurred.
+The exception instance is automatically translated into a URL and the following information is added to it: package name, activity path, method name and line number where the crash occurred.

 | **description** (string, optional)
 | Additional information about the issue.